awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

 You can also add alarms to CloudWatch dashboards and monitor them visually\.
 When an alarm is on a dashboard, it turns red when it is in the `ALARM` state, making it easier for you to monitor its status proactively\.

 Alarms invoke actions for sustained state changes only\.
-CloudWatch alarms do not invoke actions simply because they are in a particular state, the state must have changed and been maintained for a specified number of periods\.
+CloudWatch alarms don't invoke actions simply because they are in a particular state, the state must have changed and been maintained for a specified number of periods\.

 After an alarm invokes an action due to a change in state, its subsequent behavior depends on the type of action that you have associated with the alarm\.
 For Amazon EC2 Auto Scaling actions, the alarm continues to invoke the action for every period that the alarm remains in the new state\.
 For Amazon SNS notifications, no additional actions are invoked\.